solarwinds/appoptics-apm-go/README.md

 A TraceView trace is defined by a context (a globally unique ID and metadata) that is persisted across the different hosts, processes, languages and methods that are used to serve a request.
-Thus to start a new Layer span you need either a Trace or another Layer to begin from.
+Thus to start a new Layer you need either a Trace or another Layer to begin from.
 (The Trace interface is also the root Layer, typically created when a request is first received.)
 Each new Layer is connected to its parent, so you should begin new child Layers from parents in a way that logically matches your application; for more information [see our custom layer